-Interactionalists essay feedbackWatch
+Interactionalists essay feedbackWatch this thread

 Assess the view that interpretivist methods are the most appropriate methods for researching society.
 (33 marks)